 Families with children with disabilities often have difficulty finding high quality child care for their children.
 This problem is compounded for many low-income families.
 Early intervention services for pre-school age children can help identify, address, and sometimes prevent cognitive, physical and emotional disabilities at a young age.
 Unfortunately, many child care professionals have no experience with disabled children making accessing quality child care for children with special needs a challenge for many families.
-The committee notes that in addition to the Child Care and Development Block Grant there are several Federal programs that have been designed specifically to respond to the needs of children with special needs.
-The committee recommends greater collaboration between the CCDBG and these other programs.
+Fortunately, in addition to CCDBG there are several Federal programs that have been designed specifically to respond to the needs of children with special needs.

-The Americans with Disabilities Act (ADA) prevents discrimination against children with disabilities by child care providers and requires providers to make reasonable accommodations to ensure their participation.
-The Individuals with Disabilities Education Act (IDEA) has two main programs that provide for specialized services (which may include child care) for young children with disabilities (Part C Early Intervention Program for Infants and Toddlers with Disabilities and Section 619 Pre-School Program).
-IDEA's Part C supports developmental services for infants and toddlers, up to age three, and their families.
-More than 230,000 children participated in Part C in 2001.
+First, the Americans with Disabilities Act (ADA) prevents discrimination against children with disabilities by child care providers and requires providers to make reasonable accommodations to ensure their participation.

+IDEA has two main service programs for young children with disabilities (Part C Early Intervention Program for Infants and Toddlers with Disabilities and section 619 Pre-School Program).
+IDEA's Part C supports developmental services for infants and toddlers, up to age 3, and their families.
+More than 270,000 children participated in Part C in 2004.
 Most of the children who received Part C supports in 2001 were served in their homes or in a child care setting.